 - "Abandoned Well" a well that has not been used for a beneficial purpose for at least six consecutive months and/or a well not registered with the District.
 A well is considered to be in use in the following cases: - 1. a non-deteriorated well which contains the casing, pump and pump column in good condition, - 2. non-deteriorated well which has been capped, - 3. the well is used in the normal course and scope and with the intensity and frequency of other similar users in the general community, or - 4. the owner is participating in the Conservation Reserve Program authorized by Sections 1231-1236, Food Security Act of 1985 (16 U.S.C.
 Sections 3831-3836), or a similar governmental program. - "Act" the District's enabling legislation, S.B.
-No 988 of the 70th Texas Legislature, now codified and amended in Special District Local Laws Code Chapter 8802 in conjunction with Chapter 36, Texas Water Code. - "Actual and Necessary Expenses" expenses incurred while performing duties associated with District business or representing the District for purposes of the District. - "Aggregate Wells" a well system comprised of two or more wells that are owned and operated by the same permittee and serve the same subdivision, facility, or area served by a Certificate of Convenience and Necessity (CCN) issued by the Texas Commission on Environmental Quality (TCEQ). - "Aggregate Withdrawal" the amount of water withdrawn from two or more registered wells in a water system that is permitted under a single permit for a total pumpage volume of all wells in the aggregate system. - "Agricultural Use" the use of groundwater for any of the following activities, including irrigation to support these agricultural uses: - 1. cultivating the soil to produce crops for human food, animal feed, or planting seed or for the production of fibers; - 2. the practice of floriculture, viticulture, silviculture, and horticulture, including the cultivation of plants in containers or non-soil media, by a nursery grower;
+No 988 of the 70th Texas Legislature, now codified and amended in Special District Local Laws Code Chapter 8802 in conjunction with Chapter 36, Texas Water Code. - "Accounting Plan" is a description of plans, formatted reports and diagrams describing how all ASR waters and recharge pressures will be accounted for and reported. - "Actual and Necessary Expenses" expenses incurred while performing duties associated with District business or representing the District for purposes of the District. - "Aggregate Wells" a well system comprised of two or more wells that are owned and operated by the same permittee and serve the same subdivision, facility, or area served by a Certificate of Convenience and Necessity (CCN) issued by the Texas Commission on Environmental Quality (TCEQ). - "Aggregate Withdrawal" the amount of water withdrawn from two or more registered wells in a water system that is permitted under a single permit for a total pumpage volume of all wells in the aggregate system. - "Agricultural Use" the use of groundwater for any of the following activities, including irrigation to support these agricultural uses:

-- 3. raising, feeding, or keeping animals for breeding purposes or for the production of food or fiber, leather, pelts, or other tangible products having a commercial value (Commercial Livestock Use); - 4. planting cover crops, including cover crops cultivated for transplantation, or leaving land idle for the purpose of participating in any governmental program or normal crop or livestock rotation procedure; - 5. engaging in wildlife management as defined in the District's Rules and as referenced under a written in-effect wildlife management plan; - 6. raising or keeping equine animals; or - 7. aquaculture, or active farming of fish, crustaceans or mollusks. - "Agricultural Well" a well producing groundwater for agricultural uses, or irrigation to support agricultural uses.
+- 1. cultivating the soil to produce crops for human food, animal feed, or planting seed or for the production of fibers; - 2. the practice of floriculture, viticulture, silviculture, and horticulture, including the cultivation of plants in containers or non-soil media, by a nursery grower; - 3. raising, feeding, or keeping animals for breeding purposes or for the production of food or fiber, leather, pelts, or other tangible products having a commercial value (Commercial Livestock Use); - 4. planting cover crops, including cover crops cultivated for transplantation, or leaving land idle for the purpose of participating in any governmental program or normal crop or livestock rotation procedure; - 5. engaging in wildlife management as defined in the District's Rules and as referenced under a written in-effect wildlife management plan; - 6. raising or keeping equine animals; or - 7. aquaculture, or active farming of fish, crustaceans or mollusks. - "Agricultural Well" a well producing groundwater for agricultural uses, or irrigation to support agricultural uses.
 (A nonexempt well.)